void

 Die Neue Zeitung,13.6.1915

-Mucius Scaevola is mentioned in an article in Pražské úřední novinty and compared to Švejk in the news about the incident where Švejk gets pushed off to the draft commission in a wheel-chair.
+Mucius Scaevola is mentioned in an article in Pražské úřední noviny and compared to Švejk in the news about the incident where Švejk gets pushed off to the draft commission in a wheel-chair.
 The headline reads: "The patriotism of a cripple".

 Background